riturajshakti/super-easy-validator/README.md

 # Introduction

 **`super-easy-validator`** a super simple npm package which helps in validation in much simpler way.
-Its inspired by laravel validator but its even better, also its more powerful than [express-validator](https://www.npmjs.com/package/express-validator).
+Its inspired by laravel validator but its even better, also its more powerful than [express-validator](https://www.npmjs.com/package/express-validator) and [zod](https://www.npmjs.com/package/zod).

 Please write any issues on github if you found any.
 Don't hesitate to suggest any new features if you have any idea.